jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0 Agenda.md

 # 7. Open-source, Apache 2.0, and Privacy
+- Open Source and InstructLab
 - Open Source vs Proprietary
+- Privacy of trade secrets or corporate policies
 - Apache 2.0 License for InstructLab and Granite
--  Privacy of trade secrets or corporate policies

 # 9. InstructLab open-book badge exam